mdgriffith/elm-markup/examples/blog/README.md

 ```

 The Elm application will make a `GET` request for the source of the article, and parse it when it arrives.

+# Integration with VS Code

+If you install the [VS Code Elm Markup extension](https://github.com/mdgriffith/elm-markup-vscode), you'll also get syntax highlighting and inline error reporting.